egeldenhuys/Crypty-Chops/CryptyChops/README.md

-This is the main project
+This is the main project directory.